CARES ACT WEB PAGE

 Funding will be approved for housing, food, utilities, childcare, medical, educational, or technology expenses.

-In distributing these funds, Hillsborough Community College has followed, and will follow, the instructions and guidance provided by the CARES Act, the U.S. Department of Education, Federal Student Aid, and the Certification and Agreement completed by the College.
+In distributing these funds, Hillsborough Community College has followed the instructions and guidance provided by the CARES Act, the U.S. Department of Education, Federal Student Aid, and the Certification and Agreement completed by the College.

-The U.S. Department of Education has asked the College to identify the estimated total number of students eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965.
-As of September 2020, the College estimates that this number is approximately 19,728.
+The U.S. Department of Education asked the College to identify the estimated total number of students eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965.
+As of January 10, 2021, the College estimates that this number is approximately 19,342.
 This figure represents Hillsborough Community College students enrolled Spring, Summer, or Fall 2020 who have demonstrated their Title IV eligibility and have a valid FAFSA on file, less those who were enrolled exclusively in online programs.
 It is possible, however, that some portion of these students, while Title IV eligible, did not incur eligible CARES Act expenses.